nforgeio/neonSDK/Lib/Neon.HyperV/Wmi/README.md

 I've started the port, but this is not going to be as easy as I originally thought, so I'm going to defer this until the future after we've actually released neonKUBE.
-I'm going to go ahead and leave the in-progress WMI code here along with the unit tests, but not actually call any of this code until it's actually complete.
+I'm going to go ahead and leave the in-progress WMI code here along with the unit tests but exclude these files from the build until we have the chance to get it working.

 Hyper-V related WMI documentation: